morelinq/MoreLINQ/README.md

 ### Partition

-Partitions a grouping by Boolean keys or up to 3 sets of keys.
+Partitions a sequence by a predicate, or a grouping by Boolean keys or up to 3 sets of keys.

-This method has 8 overloads.
+This method has 9 overloads.

 ### Permutations